krishxmatta/krishxmatta.dev/content/posts/task-management.md

 ## Conclusion {#conclusion}

-I strongly believe that some form of a task management system is an almost necessity for anyone with numerous responsibilities as it makes managing work significantly less stressful.
-While many different systems are available on the internet and in literature, I don't believe that there is a universal guide that'll work for everyone---in fact, I believe that everyone should customize their task management system to them.
+I strongly believe that some form of a task management system is a necessity for anyone with numerous responsibilities.
+While many different systems are available on the internet and in literature, I don't believe that there is a universal guide which will work for everyone---in fact, I believe that everyone should customize their own task management system.
 While I've utilized GTD as a foundation for my system, I've made some modifications that make it more suitable for me.
-Additionally, by leveraging Emacs's unlimited capacity for customization, I've been able to create a system that I find to be seamless.
-I hope that this article provides some ideas that contribute to others' systems.
+Additionally, by leveraging Emacs's unlimited capacity for customization, I've been able to create a system that I find to be unobtrusive.